sagar1250/JAVA/README.md

 }

 In linear search  the searching of the element goes linearly one by bone from the index 0 to till (n-1) index of that particular array.

+Learned Bimnary search basicis.

+we will have start, end, mid